Crossed modular categories and the Verlinde formula for twisted conformal blocks: Introduction

-We apply these results along with Proposition \ref{prop:twistedviaKMtwisted} to compute the categorical $\gamma$-crossed S-matrices that appear in the categorical Verlinde formula for the case of twisted conformal blocks in terms of the character of the ring $\Rcal_{\ell}(\frg,\gamma)$.
+In Section \ref{sec:arbtwistedfusion}, we observe that the twisted fusion ring $\mathcal{R}_{\ell}(\frg,\gamma)$ constructed from tracing automorphisms of untwisted conformal blocks only depends on the diagram automorphism class $\sigma$ of $\gamma$.
+We also observe in (see Proposition \ref{cor:corofoneofmain}), that for each $\gamma \in\Gamma$, the twisted Kac-Moody fusion ring $\Rcal_{\ell}(\frg,\gamma)$ and the categorical twisted fusion ring $K_{\mathbb{C}}(\Ccal(\frg,\ell),\gamma)$ agree.
+We apply these results (along with Proposition \ref{prop:twistedviaKMtwisted}) to compute the categorical $\gamma$-crossed S-matrices that appear in the categorical Verlinde formula for the case of twisted conformal blocks in terms of the character of the ring $\Rcal_{\ell}(\frg,\gamma)$.
 This completes the overview of the steps in the proof of Theorem \ref{conj:main1}.
-It is important to point out that the coefficient $\nu_{\lambda_1,\lambda_2}^{\lambda_3^*}$ is a fusion coefficient of the ring $K_{\mathbb{C}}(\Ccal(\frg,\Gamma,\ell))$ and not in the ring $\Rcal_{\ell}(\frg,\gamma)$.
 We are now left to discuss the proof of Theorem \ref{thm:baby} and or its more precise version Theorem \ref{thm:oneofmain}.

-\begin{remark} The Verlinde formula for conformal blocks for untwisted Lie algebra was proved \cite{Faltings:94, Teleman} by studying the characters of the fusion ring $R_{\ell}(\frg)$ and realizing it as a based commutative Frobenius $\ast$-algebra.
-The fusion ring has a basis parameterized by $P_{\ell}(\frg)$ and its structure constants are given by dimensions of the untwisted $3$-pointed conformal blocks of untwisted affine Kac-Moody Lie algebra associated to $\frg$.
-For any commutative Frobenius $\ast$-algebra (see Section \ref{sec:braidedcrossed}), the structure constants are determined from the set of characters.
-Works of G. Faltings and C. Teleman \cite{Faltings:94, Teleman} determine the set of characters of $R_{\ell}(\frg)$ as restrictions of representations of the Grothendieck ring $R(\frg)$ of representations of the lie algebra $\frg$.
-This combined with the works of Yi-Zhi.
-Huang (\cite{Huang:08b}, \cite{Huang:08a}) on rigidity determines the S-matrices in the untwisted setting.
-We refer the reader to \cite{Donlinngs} for a related discussion in the setting of Vertex algebras. \end{remark}
+\begin{remark} Works of G. Faltings and C. Teleman \cite{Faltings:94,Teleman} determine the set of characters of $R_{\ell}(\frg)$ as restrictions of representations of the Grothendieck ring $R(\frg)$ of representations of the lie algebra $\frg$.
+This combined with the works of Yi-Zhi Huang (\cite{Huang:08b}, \cite{Huang:08a}) on rigidity determines the S-matrices in the untwisted setting.
+We refer the reader to the work of Dong-Lin-Ng \cite{Donlinngs} for a related discussion in the setting of Vertex algebras. \end{remark}